Busuu

 A1, A2 These aren’t simple medals, the app itself has a fairly high level of difficulty.

 On the other hand, the app itself becomes quite difficult as the stages go up.
 Of course, it may be my head that is not enough; Spanish is a bit difficult for me… Especially before moving on to the next stage, you have to take a test.
 The difficulty level is difficult to pass easily unless you review it yourself.
 Maybe it’s possible to learn the next step itself.
-However, if you pass the test, the certificate will be emailed to you, so you will need to study hard for the sake of achieving it..
+However, if you pass, you will be given a certificate by email, so you will study hard to pass the exam even for the sake of this sense of achievement.

 Busuu is also characterized by strong community features.

-Feedback comes right away.
+Feedback tends to come right away.
 I usually speak practice in this app, and the feedback I get is usually about not being nervous… Mm-hmm…

 It’s a pity that Busuu doesn’t have a lifetime ticket, but it has its own value for money.